nicholls-troy/nicholls-troy/README.md

 A graduate from St. Lawrence College in Kingston, Ontario.
 Professional experience with the technologies listed in the **toolbox** below.

-I previously worked for Queen's University on a MedTech platform called Elentra.
+I previously worked for Queen's University on a MedTech platform called Elentra and then worked for the Queen's Office of Advancement.
 There I gained experience working with PHP and JavaScript with Laravel and Vue.js frameworks.

 My career is just beginning in the tech world, I plan to keep up-to-date with the latest technologies and continue to enhance my education in this vast space.